uprm-research-resto/coliform-project/README.md

 #Setting up your IDE
 Download [Python 3](https://www.python.org/downloads/)

+Important Note: When installing python 3, please click on Add to PATH, before continuing with install.

 If you wish to install a python IDE on your computer, install PyCharm, for more information follow:

 * [Get PyCharm Pro](https://www.jetbrains.com/shop/eform/students) (For Students and Professors)